jassingh94/financial-statement-projections/README.md

 Before you start, make sure you have the following:

-1. **Input Excel File**: Save your financial statement Excel file in the project directory with the filename `Financial Projections.xlsx`.
+1. **Input Excel File**: Save your financial statement Excel file in the project directory with the filename `Financial Projections.xlsx` and sheet name as `Sheet1`.
 2. **Node.js**: Ensure you have Node.js installed on your system.

 ## Steps to Start the Service